iximiuz/awesome-container-tinkering/IMAGES.md

 <a href="https://github.com/tonistiigi/binfmt">Binfmt</a> - "Cross-platform emulator (QEMU) collection distributed with Docker images."
 A handy tool for cross-platform builds of all kinds.

+### xx

+<a href="https://github.com/tonistiigi/xx">xx</a> - "Dockerfile cross-compilation helpers."

+A collection of tools to support cross-compilation from Dockerfiles that understand the `--platform` flag passed in from `docker build` or `docker buildx build`.
+These helpers allow you to build multi-platform images from any architecture into any architecture supported by your compiler with native performance.
+Adding `xx` to your Dockerfile should only need minimal updates and should not require custom conditions for specific architectures.
+Example: `apk add` becomes `xx-apk add`, `apt-get install` becomes `xx-apt-get install`, `go build` becomes `xx-go build`, etc.

 ## Image Inspection